Review and road test of the Audi A3 Saloon

 All A3 Saloons get an electromechanically assisted steering system and a next-gen stability control package which includes an electronic limited slip differential for composed deployment of power.
 The standard Audi drive select system lets the driver vary the throttle response, steering weighting and, where the S tronic transmission is present, the gearbox shift points.
 What's more, it can also be upgraded to manage the optional Audi magnetic ride system with its clever magneto-rheological fluid-filled dampers.

-Engine-wise, many will want to avoid the entry-level unit (a 110PS 1.6-litre TDI diesel) in favour of the two powerplants that make up the heart of the range.
-The most obvious choice is the one most buyers will probably make, the 150PS 2.0-litre TDI diesel.
-Personally though, if we were buying this car, we'd take the other mainstream option, a 150PS version of the 1.5 TFSI petrol unit with clever CoD, or 'Cylinder on Demand' technology.
+Engine-wise, many will want to avoid the entry-level unit (a 116PS 1.6-litre diesel in the '30 TDI' variant) in favour of the two powerplants that make up the heart of the range.
+The most obvious choice is the one most buyers will probably make, the 150PS 2.0-litre diesel in the '35 TDI' model.
+Personally though, if we were buying this car, we'd take the other mainstream option, the '35 TFSI' petrol version which uses a 150PS version of the VW Group's 1.5 TFSI petrol unit with clever CoD, or 'Cylinder on Demand' technology.

 We're not sure we'd really want to go much faster than that in this car, but Audi centres are ready and willing to oblige those with a further need for speed.
-Diesel folk prepared to special quattro 4WD and tronic auto transmission get a pokier 184PS version of the 2.0 TDI unit.
-While those preferring petrol have the further option of an all-new 190PS 2.0-litre TFSI powerplant, the engine you have to have if you're looking for a mainstream petrol-powered A3 Saloon with the option of quattro 4WD.
+Diesel folk prepared to special quattro 4WD and tronic auto transmission get a pokier 184PS version of the 2.0 diesel unit in the '40 TDI' model.
+While those preferring petrol have the further option of a 190PS 2.0-litre powerplant in the '40 TFSI' derivative, which is the engine you have to have if you're looking for a mainstream petrol-powered A3 Saloon with the option of quattro 4WD.
 This variant also gets a slicker 7-speed S tronic auto transmission set-up than diesel drivers can have and with this fitted, 62mph is just 6.8s away en route to 155mph.
 The same system is also an option on the ritziest version of this car you can buy, the potent S3 flagship model, which mates quattro 4WD to an uprated 310PS 2.0-litre TFSI turbo engine able to power you to 62mph in a fraction over 5s.
+There's a top 400PS RS3 version too.

 Design and Build

 Yes, the A3 Saloon does look astonishingly like an A4 that's been scaled down slightly.
 Some might not be fans of Audi's Russian Doll styling approach and sure enough, there aren't too many surprises about the look and feel of this one.
 Still, given the upward trajectory of Audi's sales figures, perhaps that's no bad thing.
-Exterior changes to this revised version are slight but the front looks a little more purposeful, courtesy of sharper lines for the familiar and now broader Singleframe grille.
-The headlights are flatter, with distinctive outer contours and can now be ordered in Matrix LED form, so they are significantly brighter and constantly adapt themselves to avoid dazzling other road users, plus of course they never need to be dipped.
-Equally subtle changes at the rear aim to accentuate the width of this car - hence the horizontal illuminated graphics of the rear lights.
+Exterior changes made to this current version in recent years are slight but the front looks a little more purposeful than it once did, courtesy of sharp lines for the familiar and now broader Singleframe grille.
+The headlights are flat, with distinctive outer contours and can be ordered in Matrix LED form, in which form they are significantly brighter and constantly adapt themselves to avoid dazzling other road users, plus of course they never need to be dipped.

-Inside, the 'Virtual Cockpit' instrument display used in the TT and other pricier Audis is now available in this one as an option.
+Inside, the 'Virtual Cockpit' instrument display used in the TT and other pricier Audis is available in this one as an option.
 This displays the most important driving-relevant information in high resolution on a 12.3-inch diagonal TFT screen.
 The driver can switch between two views by pressing the "View" button on the multifunction steering wheel.
-In addition, the menu structure that works the centre dash MMI infotainment screen has been redesigned and is now more intuitive.
-As before, the boot's carrying capacity amounts to 425-litres with the seats up - 45-litres more than the A3 Sportback.
+The boot's carrying capacity amounts to 425-litres with the seats up - 45-litres more than the A3 Sportback.
 This capacity can be increased by folding down the split rear seat backs.
 The boot lid automatically swings upward when unlocked.

 Market and Model

-The A3 Saloon is only offered in high-spec Sport and S line trims and most buyers of the petrol variants choose the S tronic twin-clutch auto transmission.
-Prices start from just over £24,000.
+The A3 Saloon is only offered in high-spec Sport, S line and Black Edition trims, plus there are high performance S3 and RS3 versions.
+Most buyers of the petrol variants choose the S tronic twin-clutch auto transmission.
+Prices start from just over £28,000.
 Basically, you're looking at paying a £1,000 premium over a five-door A3 Sportback with the same engine and trim.
-The key option with this improved model is the clever 'Virtual Cockpit' system replacing the conventional instrument dials with an eye-catching 12.3-inch TFT display.
+The key option with this model is the clever 'Virtual Cockpit' system replacing the conventional instrument dials with an eye-catching 12.3-inch TFT display.
 But of course, there's much else to select from.
 Things like the LED interior lighting package, a panoramic glass sunroof, sports seats, heated seats, advanced key keyless access, deluxe electronic climate control with economy mode and adaptive lighting for the xenon plus headlights, which can be supplemented with variable headlight range control.

 Where Audi has made the biggest strides in recent years is in connectivity of electronic systems and the A3 fully embraces these advances.
 An 'MMI radio plus' set-up with an electrically extending 7-inch diagonal monitor is standard, as is the 'MMI navigation' system.
 Go further and specify the 'MMI navigation plus with MMI touch in conjunction with the Audi connect' package (what a mouthful!) and you can have many online functions in your A3 at high speed via the super-fast LTE standard.
 They include, for example, navigation with Google Earth and Google Street View traffic information in real time, as well as practical information on parking, destinations, news or the weather.
 There's also a free 'Audi MMI connect' app that enables other services, such as online media streaming and transfer of a calendar from a smartphone to the MMI.
 Mobile phones with iOS and Android operating systems can now be connected with the car via the standard Audi smartphone interface.